Loading…

 | < −15% | 2 |

-Outside of those sectors, no Tier 2 adjustment is applied — even when GAAP looks distorted to the eye.
+The list of sectors eligible for Tier 2 adjustments only grows through manual review when a new structural pattern is identified.
+Outside of recognized sectors, no Tier 2 adjustment is applied — even when GAAP looks distorted to the eye.
 This prevents the rubric from being talked into a higher number on a case-by-case basis.

 We compare GAAP EPS growth to revenue growth.
 If EPS outruns revenue by 5 percentage points or more, that's margin expansion and the score gets +1.
 If EPS trails revenue by 5pp or more, that's margin compression and the score gets −1.
 Inside ±5pp the EPS line is neutral.